|Create Date||February 20, 2017|

 Isaiah 61:1.
 What’s interesting is that Jesus doesn’t quote the ending of Isaiah 61:1.
 This was another problem John was having.
 You see, John was in prison.
 Jesus came to set prisoners free.
 Jesus doesn’t quote that part.
 Do you know why?
 It wasn’t time yet.
 In order to set the captives free, Jesus was going to have to die and the time for His death hadn’t come yet.

-For John, when he doubted, he needed to be reminded that some of the promises concerning Messiah were coming to pass but in God’s providence, they all had not come to pass yet.
+For John, he needed to be reminded that some of the promises concerning Messiah were coming to pass but in God’s providence, they all had not come to pass yet.

 Unrealistic expectations.
 What should we do when, despite our ardent efforts, the status quo isn’t changing -- when those with power and privilege serve themselves at the expense of the powerless, and when God seems to sit idly by while Rome wins?
 Doesn’t that look like today?
 When in the townships people are suffering?
 There are not enough jobs for everyone.
 There is not enough help for everyone.
 There are not enough good schools for the children.
 Yet we are admonished to believe that a time is coming when the Kingdom of god will cover the whole earth.
 How can we believe this when all we see round us is wretchedness?
 And we want that KINGDOM NOW!!!

 Don’t be isolated.
 Don’t detach.
 Keep close to the body of Christ.
 Keep praying – even when it seems useless.
 Just because we doubt doesn’t mean we are failing.